AlbinNils98/restaurant-booking-demo/README.md

 ## Tech Highlights

+### Server
-- MongoDB – document database for booking data
+- **MongoDB** – document database for booking data

-- GraphQL Yoga – simple, fast GraphQL server
+- **GraphQL Yoga** – simple, fast GraphQL server

-- TypeScript – end-to-end type safety
+- **TypeScript** – end-to-end type safety

-- GraphQL Code Generator – auto-generates types and React hooks
+- **GraphQL Code Generator (Server)** – generates TypeScript types from GraphQL schemas, which are used for resolvers and also for defining MongoDB collections, ensuring backend type safety and consistency

+### App

-- Vite – lightning-fast frontend tooling
+- **Vite** – lightning-fast frontend tooling

+- **GraphQL Code Generator** – fetches types from the server schema to auto-generate TypeScript types and React hooks, ensuring full type safety on the frontend

-- Apollo Client – state management & GraphQL data fetching
+- **Apollo Client** – state management & GraphQL data fetching

-- MUI – UI component library
+- **MUI** – UI component library

 ## Deployment
 - Server: Build with npm build and deploy to your Node hosting of choice.